prankster42069/prankster42069/README.md

 🔨 - I'm currently coding a minimalistic terminal-based contact manager in C++ 💻, but that doesn't prevent me from working on other things at the same time.
 Multi-tasking isn't just for computers, right? 😁

 💾 - C, C++ and Python are the programming languages that I'm fluent with.
-More languages are coming 😉 And fun fact, a few years ago, I experienced with Excel VBA, which is how I was initiated to coding.
-However, I don't remember any of it, but I might start again in the future.
+More languages are coming 😉 And fun fact, a few years ago, I experienced with VBA Excel, which is how I was initiated to coding.
+I will publish things in VBA Excel, as I think it's a fun and easy way to get into programming.

 🔒 - I'm also really interested in cybersecurity, you can expect me to publish projects about that in the future when my programming skills will have improved.